 Along with the increase in mean temperatures, an increase in the frequency of very hot days and nights is likely.
-Projections indicate that by 2030 Adelaide will experience several more days per year above 35°C than it does now, with about double the current frequency by 2070 under a high-emission scenario.
-Other locations are likely to experience similar increases.

-Conversely, the frequency of frosts as well as very cold days and nights is likely to decline across the state.
+Projections indicate that by 2030 Victorian towns will experience a few more days per year above 35°C than they do now, and about twice as many by 2070 under a high emission scenario.
+Conversely, the frequency of frosts and very cold days and nights is likely to decline.